i3D-net/ONE-GameHosting-SDK/readme.md

 Version: 1.0.0

 - [one/arcus/](one/arcus/readme.md) is the server component that enables communication between the game server and the scaling environment of i3D ONE Game Hosting.
 It is to be integrated into the game server.
-It hosts a TCP server for communication and contains a C/C++ implementation of the Arcus protocol and messages.
+It contains a C/C++ implementation of the Arcus protocol and messages and hosts a TCP server for communication.
 - [one/ping/](one/ping/readme.md) is a client library that provides a way to obtain ping-server addresses from the ONE backend and offers utilities to ping these servers as part of the matchmaking features in a game's player client code.
 - [one/fake/](one/fake/readme.md) provides samples for integration, development and testing of SDK components.
 - [tests/](tests/readme.md) contains all automated tests for the SDK source code.
-- [tools/](tools/readme.md) provides build scripts and start scripts.
+- [tools/](tools/readme.md) provides build scripts, test scripts and start scripts.
-- [doxygen/](doxygen/readme.md) is the configuration and build target folder for documentation that is generated from the source code.
+- [doxygen/](doxygen/readme.md) is the configuration and build target folder for documentation that is automatically generated from the source code during a build.

-The i3D.net ONE Game Hosting SDK is supported on Windows and Linux, please file any issues [here](https://github.com/i3D-net/ONE-GameHosting-SDK/issues).
+The i3D.net ONE Game Hosting SDK is supported on both Windows and Linux systems, please file any issues [here](https://github.com/i3D-net/ONE-GameHosting-SDK/issues).

 ### Major Goals